mikeblum/sqlite-koans/README.md

 ✅ graceful table lock error handling via `PRAGMA busy_timeout;`

+✅ No empty or `null` primary keys

 The repo has a commit covering each koan that we tie to a particular `PRAGMA` config flag:

 [SQLite PRAGMA](https://www.sqlite.org/pragma.html)

+## TODO

+- Backup a SQLite `WAL` mode database

+Normally backing up a DQLite db is as simple as `tar`ing the `data.db` file. `WAL` mode has some other concerns with checkpointing.

 ## Depends On